Float Tube & Belly Boat Fishing 101 - The Basics

 Some points for you to consider about a round boat is that while it can seem roomy inside, you cannot lift your knees higher than the bottom of the front of the boat.
 This may become quite uncomfortable, especially during a long day on the water.
 You’ll find that the seats are not exactly recliners, but the round boat design is stable enough for you to move your “cheeks” around during the day if you desire.

 Also, belly boats are considered to be the most difficult to get into.
-I find that there are those days when it seems that way!
+There are certainly those days when it seems that way!
 However, as with everything, practice makes for a much more enjoyable experience.

 Always get a belly boat that fits YOU.
 Bigger is not better.
 You will find that if your boat is too large, a long day on the water will turn into a very sore back.
 That’s something that can be avoided.
 If you are like me – a small 160-lb guy – then you simply don’t need one of the largest boats available.
 Buy wisely.